drocheam/optrace/docs/source/usage/spectrum.rst

 **Gaussian**

-Colored filters (or bandpass filters) are often similar to a Gaussian function.
+Colored filters (most commonly bandpass filters) can be created with a Gaussian function.

 .. testcode::

    spec = ot.TransmissionSpectrum("Gaussian", mu=550, sig=30, val=1)

-A gaussian notch filter can be defined with :python:`inverse=True`.
+A Gaussian notch filter is easily defined with parameter :python:`inverse=True`.

 .. testcode::